openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 In the first risk and usability assessment, a preliminary hazard analysis is conducted and an initial risk table is drafted.

-Risk analysis is performed by conducting a Failure Mode and Effects Analysis (FMEA).
-This analysis includes the following
+Risk analysis is performed by analizing inputs from the following sources:
-activities:
+* Intended Use
+* Software Lifecycle
+* Clinical Evaluation
+* Usability Engineering
+* Customer/User/Expert Feedback
+* Design Process
+* Cybersecurity
+* Post-Market Surveillance
+* Vigilance

+This analysis includes the following activities:

  * Identifying potential failure modes
  * Identifying potential hazards, hazardous situations and harms in collaboration with subject matter experts (e.g. physicians)